DKalathas/Advanced-Topics-in-Databases-NTUA/README.md

 ### Team members:

-Dimitris Kalathas, Dimitris Βakalis
+Dimitris Kalathas, Dimitris Bakalis

-### The assignments language is greek.
+### The assignment is in greek.